RootPat/Loonfund-/README.md

 There are two categories of users on Loonfund:

 -Lendee.
 The lendee' is in need of capital and launches a fundraiser, they can they receive money from other users.
-The lendee Should be able to convert real currency to Loonfund currency.
-Loonfund uses BitPay allows lendees to accept payments in bitcoin and then transfer the funds directly to their bank account.
+The lendee Should be able to convert real currency to Loonfund currency, which will allow for easy use early on.
+Loonfund aso aims to accept bitcoin.
+I use BitPay to allow lendees to accept payments in bitcoin and then transfer the funds directly to their bank account.
 Bitcoin is invaluable to this operation.
 Having a single, digitally transferable currency will enable seamless transfer of funds to developing countries.

 – Lender.
 A user who lends money to a borrower.
 Normally, this would be a person with access to excess capital, motivated by philantropy.